davioliveira-dev/davioliveira-dev/README.md

 <br> Also i'm gamer, i love playing videogames since i was 6!
 My favorite game is Sonic ;)

 - :office_worker: Currently working as Fullstack Developer.
-- :blue_heart: Techs: React (Web and Mobile), Node.js, TypeScript, Java, Python, C++ and anything they (or me) want to me do.
+- :blue_heart: Techs: React (Web and Mobile), Node.js, TypeScript, Java, Python, C++ and anything they (or me) want to do.
 - :books: Software engineering college!

 ---